Currently viewing the tag: "mental illness"

 I would like to share a simple quieting exercise that you can do anywhere and at any time.

 Palm Springs MeditationBegin by sitting quietly on the floor or straight up in a chair.
 If seated in a chair, make sure your feet are flat on the floor.
 Have your hands folded in your lap, or palms face up on your thighs.
 Your chest should be up, chin straight, and eyes closed.
 Focus on your breath.
-Abdominal breathing is ideal (and if you do not know how, watch this video).
+Abdominal breathing is ideal (and if you do not know how, watch the video below).
 You want the breath to reach a deep, long, rhythmic pattern.

 You should count your breaths up to five at first, inhaling and exhaling for one full breath.
 After five breaths, return to one – that is a round.
 Do two to five rounds.
 It will allow your mind to focus and not fall into passive automation.
 Once you feel confident that focus has been established, put your attention to your jaw – relax it; let the tongue drop away from the palate.
 Relax the corners of the mouth and let them drop toward the jaw.
 Then bring your attention to your cheekbones – let them melt downward toward your earlobes.
 This will release tension in your inner ear.
 Finally, bring your attention to the bridge of your nose.
 Imagine a dark, warm hole at the bridge sinking into the cranium toward the brain.
 These exercises are elements of pratyahara or sensory withdrawal.
 You can also pay attention to your hearing.
 Concentrate on an audible sound; within time, the auditory system will tire, and the attention will shift inward.
 This is Pratyahara.